roisinanglim/machine-learning-module/README.md

 This section generates a predictive model, using the Keras package, to generate neural networks inorder to predict the median house prices.

 #### Comparison of the predict models results
-This section compares the results of the of the preditive models performance, in predicting the median house values.
+This section compares the results of the of the predition models performance, in predicting the median house values.

 #### How to download Anaconda
 All of the python packages used in this analysis can be download from the [Anaconda website](https://www.anaconda.com/distribution/?gclid=CjwKCAiAis3vBRBdEiwAHXB29CoFXA_ss1xhYpKUCLsw4XoaBmen7SUkiW9Nv36T8fUjvIOMK8hakBoCYjAQAvD_BwE).